Lombard cuisine: Polenta

-Sides, sauces, seasonings
+Sides, sauces and seasonings

-Typical condiment which is not to be missed when boiled meat is served, is mustard, which is however an excellent match with the most flavoursome cheeses: the most common versions are Cremona mustard, with cherries, tangerines, peaches and pears infused in a syrup with mustard oil, Voghera mustard, similar to the Cremonese one but less spicy, and mostarda mantovana, prepared with pears, apples, quince, pumpkin and melon.
+Typical condiment which is not to be missed when boiled meat is served, is mustard, which is however an excellent match with the most flavorsome cheeses: the most common versions are Cremona mustard, with cherries, tangerines, peaches and pears infused in a syrup with mustard oil, Voghera mustard, similar to the Cremonese one but less spicy, and mostarda mantovana, prepared with pears, apples, quince, pumpkin and melon.
 Widespread is also mostarda di cipolle (onion mustard), more similar to a jam because of its consistency, but always prepared with the addition of mustard essence.

-To accompany the mixed boiled meat there are also the peverata, made with capers, anchovies, garlic and hot pepper, typical of Pavia and Brianza (where there is no hot pepper), the horseradish sauce, made with horseradish and vinegar, and the grattacù sauce, made with rosehip berries, wine and sugar, and the Milanese yellow sauce, made with egg yolk and lemon juice, heated just long enough to set.
-Other sauces, partly shared with relative variants in the whole Northern Italy, are green sauce (or "bagnetto verde"), made of parsley, oil and anchovies (compared to the original Piedmontese version, in Lombardy stale bread and egg yolk are also added), red sauce, obtained by cooking tomatoes, peppers and carrots.
+To accompany the mixed boiled meat, there are also the peverata, made with capers, anchovies, garlic and hot pepper, typical of Pavia and Brianza (where there is no hot pepper), the horseradish sauce, made with horseradish and vinegar, and the grattacù sauce, made with rosehip berries, wine and sugar.
+Other sauces, partly shared with relative variants in the whole northern Italy, are green sauce (or bagnetto verde), made of parsley, oil and anchovies (compared to the original Piedmontese version, in Lombardy stale bread and egg yolk are also added), red sauce, obtained by cooking tomatoes, peppers and carrots.